-Calibration of the cost function.
-We specify the cost function (4.9) with components (4.15)-(4.18) to model the data collection procedure as implemented in Carneiro, Koussihouèdé, Lahire, Meghir, and Mommaerts (2015).
+Calibration of the cost function

+We specify the cost function (4.9) with components (4.15)-(4.18) to model the data collection procedure as implemented in Carneiro et al. (2015).
 Each school forms a cluster.
 We calibrate the parameters using the costs faced by the researchers and their actual budgets for training, administrative, and interview costs.
 The total budget for one wave of data collection in this experiment, excluding the costs of the household survey, was approximately \$192,200.

 For the calibration of the cost function, we use the original sample size, the original number of covariates in the survey (except those in the household survey), and the original number of outcomes collected at baseline.
 The three baseline outcomes were much more expensive to collect than the remaining covariates.
 In the second scenario, we therefore group the former together as high-cost variables, and all remaining covariates as low-cost variables.
-Appendix S4 provides a detailed description of all components of the calibrated cost function.
+Online Appendix S2 provides a detailed description of all components of the calibrated cost function.

+Implementation

-Implementation.
-The implementation of the covariate selection procedures is identical to the one in the previous subsection except that we consider here two different specifications of the pre-experimental sample \mathcal{S}{pre} , depending on whether the outcome of interest is the baseline or follow-up outcome.
+The implementation of the covariate selection procedures is identical to the one in the previous subsection, except that we consider here two different specifications of the pre-experimental sample S{pre} , depending on whether the outcome of interest is the baseline or follow-up outcome.

-Results.
+Results

 Table 7 summarizes the results of the covariate selection procedures.
-Panel (a) shows the results of the first scenario in which the baseline math test is used as the outcome variable to be predicted.
-Panel (b) shows the corresponding results for the second scenario in which the baseline outcomes are treated as high-cost covariates and the follow-up math test is used as the outcome to be predicted.
+Panel (a) shows the results of the first scenario in which the baseline maths test is used as the outcome variable to be predicted.
+Panel (b) shows the corresponding results for the second scenario in which the baseline outcomes are treated as high-cost covariates and the follow-up maths test is used as the outcome to be predicted.

-For the case where baseline math is the outcome of interest in panel (a), the OGA selects only $|\hat{I}| = 14$ out of the 145 covariates with a selected sample size of $\hat{n} = 3,018$,
+For the case where baseline maths is the outcome of interest in panel (a), the OGA selects only $|\hat{I}| = 14$ out of the 145 covariates with a selected sample size of $\hat{n} = 3,018$, which is about 32% larger than the actual sample size in the experiment.
+The results for the LASSO and POST-LASSO methods are similar.
+These two methods, as mentioned above, also provide good approximations to the solution of the problem we are studying, but are computationally less attractive than OGA.